3uild-3thos/govcontract/svmgov/readme.md

 # Solana Validator Governance CLI (`svmgov`)

 `svmgov` is a command-line interface (CLI) tool designed for Solana validators and delegators to interact with the Solana Validator Governance program.
-It enables validators to create governance proposals, support proposals, cast votes, and manage vote overrides with merkle proof verification.
+It enables validators to create proposals, support proposals, cast votes, and manage vote overrides with merkle proof verification.
 Delegators can override their validator's votes using stake account verification.
-The CLI integrates with external APIs for real-time validator stake data and supports comprehensive governance operations.
+The CLI integrates with external APIs for real-time validator stake data and supports comprehensive governance operations, including automatic MetaMerkleProof PDA initialization for seamless merkle proof handling.

+**Note**: For the latest and most accurate usage, run `svmgov --help` for general help or `svmgov <command> --help` for command-specific details.

 ---

 ## Requirements

 [![Rust](https://img.shields.io/badge/Rust-1.85%2B-black?logo=rust)](https://www.rust-lang.org/)